Integration of immigrants: Social debate

 There are various theories about what a society shaped by migration is like.
 A multicultural society is based on the assumption that people of different nationalities, languages, religions and ethnicities can live together peacefully and that the different cultures, traditions, lifestyles and/or ideas about values and ethics can be preserved.

 The Cultural Mainstreaming approach sees cultural diversity as a resource.
 When implementing changes, this approach always takes into account the impact on the lives of people with a migration background.
 This may require both adaptation by immigrants and changes in the majority society.

 However, there are also points of view that consider these ideas to be unrealistic or wrong.
 For example, in her 2007 book The Multicultural Error, Seyran Ateş argued for a "transcultural society" in which immigrants are at home in at least two cultures, namely in their culture of origin as well as in the culture of their host society.
 If there are irreconcilable differences between the two cultures, however, the culture of the host society takes precedence.
 The Syrian-German political scientist Bassam Tibi wrote in 2001: "Integration requires being able to provide an identity.
 Every identity requires a dominant culture" The term Leitkultur (dominant culture) has been used in social debate ever since.
 This term is also associated with the term "liberal democratic basic order" commonly used in constitutional jurisprudence.

 With regard to the value basis of a pluralistic society, scientific and social debates are sparked by the question of the extent to which religiously influenced value systems facilitate or hinder integration.
 There is even disagreement about the importance and weighting to be given to this question.

 According to the German political scientist Stefan Luft, the integration of immigrants requires "integration policy realism beyond multiculturalism and cultural pessimism".

 Values

 Immigrants and members of the host society hardly differ in their assessment of basic community values such as "respect for human life", "respect for other religions and cultures", "appreciation of peace, democracy, solidarity, justice", "respect for law, order and the rule of law".
 These values are each considered important by around 90 percent.

-Muslims have slightly lower approval ratings on issues of gender equality: around 17% of Muslims in Germany have "views that are at least partially discriminatory against women" (among Christians in Germany the figure is 11%).
-Immigrants with very low levels of formal education are less likely to vote for equal opportunities for men and women.